Your brand identity is your company’s public face.

 Each Brandless product is packaged in a box with an ultra-clean, simple aesthetic listing only the food attributes.
 This is where Brandless showcases an integral part of their value system and appeal.

 Each product has a descriptor placed in the middle of the product’s package graphics (label) and runs down the checklist of two to five descriptors, each one a reason to buy in and of itself: organic, non-GMO, no added sugar, no artificial preservatives, or gluten-free.

-The bold approach to label each product with only those qualities and the simple ingredients inside each box means that their customer has to spend less time parsing through lengthy ingredient lists and distracting packaging and more time, for, well, anything else.
+The bold approach to label each product with only those qualities and the simple ingredients inside each box means that their customer has to spend less time parsing through lengthy ingredient lists and distracting packaging and more time for, well, anything else.

 And then there’s that $3 price tag.

 “We did an analysis of the pricing, and $3 is just not the entry price to that market,” Sharkey told Adweek magazine.
-“What we really wanted to do is democratize access to awesome stuff at fair prices and try and make better everything for everyone.”
+“What we really wanted to do is democratize access to awesome stuff at fair prices and try and make everything better for everyone.”

 The Brandless founders recognized that even a $3 price tag isn’t affordable for everyone, and so they built a social mission directly into their core business model.
-They built a partnership with Feeding America, and for every order placed, Brandless provides a meal for people in need.
+They made a partnership with Feeding America, and for every order placed, Brandless provides a meal for people in need.

-What Brandless shows us is you need clearly stated values, reinforced by meaningful actions.
+What Brandless shows us is you need clearly stated values reinforced by meaningful actions.